dansmyers/IntroToCS-2020/Unit-1-Strings_and_Files/README.md

 3. Find and print all of the number one hits by Elvis Presley.

-4. Which song spent the longest number of weeks on the charts?
+4. Which song spent the greatest total number of weeks on the charts?

 5. A major change in the charts took place in late 1991, when *Billboard* switched to using Nielsen’s SoundScan technology to automatically track radio play of songs.
 Prior to 1991, song popularity was determined from surveys filled